fluentverification/stamina-prism/README.md

 -maxapproxcount <n>.................
 Maximum number of approximation iteration. [default: 10] -noproprefine ......................
 Do not use property-guided refinement.
 State exploration performs property-agnostic state expansion. [default: off]
 -cuddmaxmem <memory>................
 Maximum cudd memory.
+Expects the same format as prism [default: 1g] -export <filename>..................
+Export model to a file.
+Please provide a filename without an extension -import <filename>..................
+Import model to a file.
+Please provide a filename without an extension.
+The files must be in the current working directory.
-Expects the same format as prism [default: 1g] -const <vals> ......................
+-const <vals> ......................
 Comma separated values for constants
 	Examples:
 	-const a=1,b=5.6,c=true